stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Aberrant Mind/index.md

 ### Psionic Adept
 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points
+#### **Cost:** 5 Character Points<br>**Actions:** 1
-You can form a telepathic connection between your mind and the mind of another.
-As a bonus action, choose one creature you can see within 30 feet of you.
+*You can form a telepathic connection between your mind and the mind of another.*

+Choose one creature you can see within 30 feet of you.
 You and the chosen creature can speak telepathically with each other while the two of you are within a number of miles of each other equal to your spellcasting ability modifier.
 To understand each other, you each must speak mentally in a language the other knows.

-The telepathic connection lasts for a number of minutes equal to two times the maximum spell level which you know.
+The telepathic connection lasts for a number of minutes equal to two times the maximum spell level which you can cast.
 It ends early if you are incapacitated or die or if you use this ability to form a connection with a different creature.

-Additionally, new knowledge has a way of slipping into your mind.
-When you gain a new sorcerer talent you can replace one of the spells you gained from the Bonus Spell list shown above with another spell of the same level.
-The new spell must be a divination or enchantment spell from the arcane spell list.

 ### Psionic Sorcery